 And keeping up with those massive changes can be difficult.
 In today’s real estate world, you don’t just need a website, you need one of the best websites.

 Since all of your competition is online, just being online isn’t enough.

 You need to stand apart from the hundreds of thousands of results that Google generates with any given search and you need to have a website that pulls leads and converts visitors.

 Here they are…

-10 Things The Best Real Estate Websites For Agents Have In Common
+10 Things The Best Real Estate Agent Websites Have in Common

 The first is simple but worth mentioning.

 Real estate agent websites with IDX tend to pull in more traffic, leads, and revenue than their listing-less counterparts.